carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 Logistic regression is a classifier that models the probability of a certain label.
 In the T-cells example, we were classifying whether cells were in the two categories of active or quiescent.
-Using the logistic regression to predict one of the two labels is a binary logistic regression.
+Using the logistic regression to predict the whether a cell is active is a binary logistic regression.
-Everything that applies to the binary classification could be applied to multi-class problems (for example if there was a third cell state).
+Everything that applies to the binary classification could be applied to multi-class problems (for example, if there was a third cell state).
 We will be focusing on the binary classification problem.

 #### Linear regression vs. logistic regression

-We can write the equation for a line as $y=mx+b$, where $x$ is the x-coordinate and $y$ is the y-coordinate.
+We can write the equation for a line as $y=mx+b$, where $x$ is the x-coordinate, $y$ is the y-coordinate, $m$ is the slope, and $b$ is the intercept.
+We can rename $m$ and $b$ to instead refer to them as feature weights, $y=w_1x+w_0$.
-If we rewrite it in terms of feature weights $y=w_1x+w_0$ where $w_0$ is the intercept of the line and $w_1$ is the slope of the line.
+Now $w_0$ is the intercept of the line and $w_1$ is the slope of the line.
 In statistics, for the simple linear regression we write intercept term first $y=w_0+w_1x$.

 > ## Definition